IPNL-CMS/PatTopFilteredProduction/README.md

 ### Once your crab jobs are done

-You can use getReportPublishPurge.py to handle the your crab tasks.
+You can use getReportPublishPurge.py to handle your crab tasks.

 ### Especially for data